-Where we are providing information that the Council has authored, you may
+Where we provide information the Council has authored, you may re-use it

-re-use it free of charge unless we have stated otherwise in our response.
+free of charge unless we have stated otherwise.
+However, in some cases we

-if you plan to re-use it or if you are not sure whether copyright will be
+plan to re-use it or if you are not sure whether copyright will be an

 Your right to ask for an internal review